Senator Wyden reflects on 9/11’s Orwellian legacy: unprecedented mass surveillance

 “No, sir, not wittingly,” Clapper responded.
 You could tell from the senator’s incredulous look that he knew this was false, as did a growing number of other people.
 (The intelligence chief would later explain that he thought Wyden was referring to something other than the NSA’s phone metadata program.)
 The first reforms would begin in earnest a few months later, after NSA contractor Edward Snowden revealed to journalists a TIA-style surveillance system that many had long suspected existed but could have never quite imagined.
 Snowden said that Clapper’s response to Wyden was one of the reasons he decided to go through with it.

 Still, even after a series of reforms, TIA has become totally normal.
 Its programs and concepts have spread across the government and private sector, from secret government agencies to local police departments.
 Today, the frontier of mass domestic surveillance is the wide array of personal data that can be easily purchased on the private market.
 While there are dozens of U.S. privacy laws, none require government agents to get a warrant if they want to buy Americans’ data in bulk from, say, a data broker or a facial recognition company.
-It’s a practice that actually dates back to the days of TIA’s inception, and that continues, unregulated and in the dark at a number of government agencies.
+It’s a practice that actually dates back to the days of TIA’s inception, and that continues at a number of government agencies.
 Wyden, together with Sen. Rand Paul, has proposed a bill to fix this, called the “Fourth Amendment Is Not For Sale Act.”

 The secrecy surrounding government spying programs makes it difficult to debate mass surveillance, to say nothing of challenging their legality in court.
+Meanwhile, it remains unclear how effective mass surveillance is at thwarting terrorist plots.
+Before the 2015 USA Freedom Act ended bulk collection of metadata, reports by two independent groups, the extensive Privacy and Civil Liberties Oversight Board and the President’s Review Group on Surveillance, found little evidence to support claims that the program was essential to national security.

-Meanwhile, it remains unclear how effective mass surveillance is at thwarting a terrorist plot.
-Even the notion that fueled TIA was dubious, the idea that we needed to collect more data.
+Even the notion that fueled TIA was a fallacy, the idea that we needed to collect more data.
 In fact, “The System was Blinking Red” is the title of one of the chapters of the 9/11 Commission Report.
-We had many of the dots, and even had many of them connected.
-The failures were human ones, related to policy, ideology, bureaucracy.
+We already had many of the dots, and even had many of them connected.
+The real failures were human ones, related to policy, ideology, bureaucracy.

 I recently spoke with Sen. Wyden about the early days of TIA and how he’s still fighting its legacy.
 (Our conversation has been edited and condensed for clarity.)